Which certification is best for you?

 Having a degree has been statistically shown to boost trainers’ potential income.
 In fact, trainers with degrees are the top income earners.

-The CSCS income statistics we’ve presented might simply be a reflection of this, but having this certification is certain to open up more doors for a higher earning potential in our estimation.
+The CSCS income statistics we’ve presented might simply be a reflection of this, but having this certification is certain to open up more doors for a higher earning potential in our estimation and a higher strength and conditioning coach salary.

-Another potential reason behind these stats is the fact that a college degree typically means the financial resources a trainer has to obtain that level of education, are also inputs towards accelerated career growth.
+Another potential reason behind these stats is the fact that a college degree typically means the financial resources a trainer has to obtain that level of education, are also inputs towards accelerated career growth versus the typical personal trainer job outlook.

 Primary Focus Of Certification

-Every cert has a niche, even if the end goal is generally the same when it comes to providing health and fitness.
+Every certification has a niche, even if the end goal is generally the same when it comes to providing health and fitness.

 When it comes to it, the name kind of spells it out.
 Certified Strength and Conditioning Specialist is pretty self-explanatory.